Grafton Volcano: Neighbouring Domain Volcano

 Subsurface information suggests that the Pukekawa Volcano probably erupted 5–100 years after the Grafton Volcano from a separate batch of magma that rose most of the way up the same conduit.
-The Pukekawa explosion crater erupted 500 m east of Grafton Volcano and blasted through and destroyed the eastern arc of Grafton Volcano’s tuff ring and basalt-filled crater floor, creating its own 600 m diameter explosion crater and surrounding tuff ring.
+The Pukekawa explosion crater erupted 500 m east of Grafton Volcano and blasted through and destroyed the eastern arc of Grafton Volcano’s tuff ring and basalt-filled crater floor, creating its own 600 m explosion crater and surrounding tuff ring.
 Widespread cobble-sized chunks of basalt within the Pukekawa tuff deposits are probably shattered parts of the Grafton crater floor.

 The ages of the Grafton and Pukekawa volcanoes were until recently not known precisely, although a tree under the Pukekawa tuff ring was radiocarbon dated at over 50,000 years old.
 Recent studies have shown them to be approximately 100,000 years old.

 The fractures and rubble within the solidified lava lakes of the Grafton and Pukekawa volcanoes now form a significant groundwater reservoir utilised by Auckland Hospital and the Domain.

 Whether the Grafton and Pukekawa volcanoes are recognised as separate volcanoes or merely two halves of a more complex single volcano is a matter yet to be resolved and agreed upon by scientists.